For students. Built one at a time.

 An app on your phone is one swipe from everything else on your phone.
 You open it to see what's due.
 Twenty minutes later you're watching a video about lighthouse keepers.
 This isn't a discipline problem.
 It's a design problem.

 A small, ambient dashboard.
 No algorithm.
 No AI.
 No feed.
 You walk past it.
 You see one red line, three task names, a date.
 You go back to whatever you were doing.
-The screen doesn't refresh while you watch.
+Between refreshes it's just ink on paper — nothing moves, nothing asks.
 There's nothing else here.

 That separation is the entire product.